amanda-reed/DATA146/project1.md

 ## Project 1

 #### Describe what is a package?
 Also, describe what is a library?
-What are the two steps you need to execute in order to install a package and then make
-that library of functions accessible to your workspace and current python work session?
+What are the two steps you need to execute in order to install a package and then make that library of functions accessible to your workspace and current python work session?

 A package is a set of related classes and functions.
 A package will also contain a constructor function.
 A library is a collection of packages that must be imported at the beginning of each coding session to be utilized.
 To install a package, you must import the library to which it is contained and then import the specific package you need.
-For example, you can install the pandas library as so:
+For example, you can install the pandas library:
 ```
 import pandas as pd
 ```